Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 16
 The Monarch may appoint, by public announcement, a person to act as Lord Justice.
 The Lord Justice shall write Adjudications to resolve disputes or ambiguities in rule interpretation.
 Adjudications shall be numbered sequentially starting at 1.
 If the Lord Justice fails to post an Adjudication within 72 hours of a request to do so from any player, they cease to be Lord Justice with immediate effect and the Monarch shall appoint their replacement.

+# Rule 17
+Item; Village
+Villages produce one IP per imperial day which is added to its owner's IP value.
+The cost of a village is 10+5n IP (n=number of villages in play at the start of that day).
+Players with sufficient IP may state that they wish to purchase a village in #nomic, and after subtracting the required IP, obtain the village.